 In the broadest sense, magical realism is a type of literary fiction that embeds magical elements into an otherwise realistic setting.
-However, it differs from science fiction and fantasy because the magical elements are simply part of an otherwise ordinary story, and they are accepted normal and common.
+However, it differs from science fiction and fantasy because the magical elements are simply part of an otherwise ordinary story, and they are accepted as normal and common.

 In the past few years, I have had a particular interest in novels that use magical elements to symbolize or highlight a psychological struggle.
 In this manner magical realism can serve several purposes: